-The parcels both contain areas of mowed lawn, as do many residential and commercial properties within 0.5 mile of the project contain this cover type.
+The 1 North Depot parcel does not contain any mowed lawn, however many residential and commercial properties within 0.5 mile of the project contain this cover type.
 This community is typified by its regularly mowed herbaceous stratum that is dominated by grasses (Poa pratensis and Digitaris spp.) and forbs such as common dandelion (Taraxacum officinale), red clover (Trifolium pratense) and chicory (Cichorium intybus).